 - An appointment to have the inlay or onlay placed after it has been custom made for your tooth

 Need Porcelain Inlays or Onlays?

 To find out if a porcelain inlay or onlay can restore your dental health and the appearance of your smile, please call the DENTAL STUDIO 415-392-5025.
-Dr. Jarrod Cornehl is an experienced dentist in San Francisco, and he and our team proudly provide care to people from across the Bay Area, including San Rafael, Oakland and Berkeley.
+Dr. Jarrod Cornehl and Dr. Peter Fredrickson are experienced dentists in San Francisco, and they proudly provide care for people from across the Bay Area, including San Rafael, Oakland and Berkeley.